The Real Estate Investment Structure Taxation Review: Netherlands

 For the purpose of the asset test, real estate assets are deemed to be non-portfolio assets.
 Shareholdings of more than 5 per cent in the nominal paid-up capital of foreign real estate companies should, therefore, qualify for the participation exemption.

+In order to be allowed to depreciate, the real estate must qualify as a business asset of the resident corporate taxpayer.
+Real estate is generally considered a business asset when it is used within the enterprise itself or as an investment object intended for rental to third parties.
 The depreciation of real estate is generally determined on a straight-line basis, taking into account estimated economic life and estimated residual value.
 The depreciable basis is the acquisition price of a building increased by capitalised acquisition costs (including real estate transfer tax) less the expected residual value of the property.

 Depreciation on real estate is allowed only to the extent that the tax book value of the property is higher than the WOZ value and limited to the difference between those two values.
 The WOZ value is often relatively close to the fair market value.
 As a result, depreciation on real estate will likely be limited to the fair market value of the real estate.

-As stated above, depreciation can only take place until the tax book value of the real estate has reached 100 per cent of the WOZ value.
+As stated above, depreciation can take place only until the tax book value of the real estate has reached 100 per cent of the WOZ value.
 Until 2019, it was possible to depreciate to a tax book value of 50 per cent of the WOZ value for real estate used by the owner.
 A transition rule has been provided for Dutch real estate that has been taken into use by the taxpayer less than three years prior to 1 January 2019.
 Further to the transition rule, the taxpayer can still utilise 50 per cent of the WOZ value instead of 100 per cent, until it has used the real estate for three years.

 Land may not be depreciated.
 However, land held in leasehold may be depreciated over the remaining term of the ground lease unless the ground lease is perpetual.
 If the ground lease is perpetual, no depreciation is possible.

-If companies are included in a fiscal unity, inter-company transactions (such as the transfer of real estate assets) are in principle ignored for tax purposes; however, the termination of a fiscal unity within six years of an inter-company transaction may trigger taxation.
+If companies are included in a fiscal unity, inter-company transactions (such as the transfer of real estate assets) are, in principle, ignored for tax purposes; however, the termination of a fiscal unity within six years of an inter-company transaction may trigger taxation.

 Interest limitation rules